-XCSoar User Manual 11.
-QUICKSTART 4.
-Optionally, activate MC Auto when ready to return home.
-If the MacCready mode was set to "Final Glide" or "Both", then the system will command the optimal speed to return home.
-After landing 1.
-The Status dialogue shows the elapsed flight time.
-2. The analysis dialogue can be used to analyse or review the flight.
-3. The IGC logger replay can be used to replay the flight.
+- 1. The Status dialogue shows the elapsed flight time. - 2.
+The analysis dialogue can be used to analyse or review the flight. - 3.
+The IGC logger replay can be used to replay the flight. - 4.
 These actions may be performed after turning the device off and on again.

-11.2 FAI Task In this scenario, the pilot intends to fly a triangle FAI task with a single start sector and automatic waypoint advance.
-Prior to takeoff 1.
-Turn on the device.
-2. Open the Flight Setup dialogue and adjust the bugs and ballast as required.
+11.2 FAI Task

+In this scenario, the pilot intends to fly a triangle FAI task with a single start sector and automatic waypoint advance.

+Prior to takeoff

+- 1. Turn on the device. - 2.
+Open the Flight Setup dialogue and adjust the bugs and ballast as required.
 Set the maximum forecast temperature.
-Close the dialogue.
-Open the Task Edit dialogue, and create a blank task by press- ing New .
-Select "FAI triangle" as task type.
+Close the dialogue. - Open the Task Edit dialogue, and create a blank task by pressing New .
+Select "FAI triangle" as task type. - 4.
 Move the cursor to the "add waypoint" item and press enter.
 Set the start and sector type and select the desired waypoint from the list and press enter.
-Once finished, press close.
-5. Move the cursor to the "add waypoint" item again and press enter.
+Once finished, press close. - 5.
+Move the cursor to the "add waypoint" item again and press enter.
 Select the waypoint from the list and press enter.
-This will add the first waypoint to the task.

-last waypoint is the finish waypoint.

-to a connected logger device.
+This will add the first waypoint to the task. - 6.
+Repeat the procedure for the second waypoint.
+A good idea to find the right second turn is to filter the waypoint list by bearing $(+120^{\circ})$ and the proper distance of the triangles edge.
+The filter references to the first waypoint of our triangle. - 7.
+Repeat the last step as required for an additional waypoint.
+The last waypoint is the finish waypoint. - 8.
+The task is now entered.
+You may declare it and send the task to a connected logger device.